-However, although being able to compute forecasts is crucial for empirical economics, building predictions with this class of models has been shown to be particularly difficult due to their dependence on future values.
+In this context, our paper proposes a novel forecasting methodology for causal–noncausal autoregressive processes based on a specifically-designed neural network architecture and training procedure.
+Indeed, building predictions with this class of models has been shown to be particularly difficult due to their dependence on future values.
 In fact, it has long been thought that the conditional predictive density of mixed causal-noncausal processes does not have closed-form and inference can only be performed by simulation-based or Bayesian methods \citep[see][]{lanneOptimalForecastingNoncausal2012,Gourieroux2016, nyberg2014forecasting}.
-Although these approaches constitute flexible alternatives for predicting general noncausal processes, \cite{Hecq2021} highlight two main drawbacks.
-They become computationally intensive for large prediction horizons, and they fail to accurately capture the dynamics during explosive episodes, \textit{i.e.}, that of the tails of the distribution.
+Although these approaches constitute flexible alternatives for predicting general noncausal processes, \cite{Hecq2021} highlight two main drawbacks: they become computationally intensive for long‑horizon forecasts and do not accurately capture the dynamics of extreme events concentrated in the tails of the distribution.
 This limitation is highly problematic given that modeling explosive tail behavior is the primary motivation for using noncausal processes in the first place.

 More importantly, noncausal processes exhibit highly non-linear and process-specific tail behavior that must be properly accounted for in forecasting.
 For example, when the conditional predictive density becomes multimodal, point forecasts become meaningless, as they fail to represent the fundamental dichotomy between bubble continuation and collapse \cite[see][]{Gourieroux2017, Fries2022, detruchisForecastingExtremeTrajectories2025,gourierouxtailprocesses}.
 For this reason, the noncausal literature as a whole, and this paper in particular, focuses exclusively on density forecasting rather than point prediction.
-Additionally, these tail behaviors may also explain the difficulties encountered by standard numerical approaches when modelling extreme values \citep[see][]{Hecq2021} and provides insight into why state-of-the-art machine learning methods do not adequately forecast locally explosive dynamics \citep{saidi2023}.
+Additionally, this tail behavior may also explain the difficulties encountered by standard numerical approaches when modelling extreme values \citep[see][]{Hecq2021} as well as the failure of state-of-the-art machine learning methods to accurately forecast locally explosive dynamics \citep{saidi2023}.